colindean/talks/make_python_devex/presentation.md

 ### No one can remember commands

 * …or wants to type them
-* …or wants to use the correct, full-length command
-    * `poetry run pytest`
+* …or wants to use the correct, full-length command `poetry run pytest`
+* …or wants to ask their agent

+    > "You're absolutely right, I ran tests the wrong way…"

 * Neither enables build actions outside of their domain

 ::: notes